Saketsuraj/fastjobs/README.md

 Tech Stack: Nodejs, Expressjs, MongoDB.

 # Note
-1.To use local DB, uncomment line no 19 and comment line no 21 in app.ls
+1. To use local DB, uncomment line no 19 and comment line no 21 in app.ls
 2. To use mongo atlas, comment line no 19 and uncomment line no 21.
 3. To run API in postman using localhost: http://localhost:4000
 4. To run API in postman using heroku: https://fastjobs-assignment.herokuapp.com